RaphaelRibes/GeCKO-MTruncatula/VARIANTS_CALLING/README.md

 # VARIANTS CALLING

-This VARIANTS_CALLING workflow generates a vcf file from bam files obtained after mapping the cleaned sequences to a reference genome.
+This VARIANTS_CALLING workflow generates a vcf file from bam files obtained after mapping your reads to a reference genome.
 This workflow uses GATK to call variants.

 ### The VARIANTS_CALLING workflow's steps